 An id is a string of characters without spaces, for our service we just need an action:

-For each id we have to create a _Desktop Action
+For each id we have to create a Desktop Action id section:

 [Desktop Action open_with_gvim] Name=Open with gVim Name[it]=Apri con gVim Name[fr]=Ouvrir avec gVim Icon=gvim Exec=gvim -p %F